jarviscanada/jarvis_data_eng_PiyushSethi/README.md

 **Software Developer, Jarvis (2024-present)**: Delivering backend solutions using Java, Docker, and PostgreSQL.
 Worked on applications like a grep utility and stock portfolio manager.
 Managed containerized environments, integrated GCP/VNC for remote access, and proactively contributed to team discussions and code reviews.

-**Application Developer, CIBC (2023)**: Assisted front-end ATM software updates during the Simplii Financial rebrand project(Nov).
+**Application Developer, CIBC (2023)**: Assisted front-end ATM software updates during the Simplii Financial rebrand project(Nov,2023).
 Responsibilities included regression testing, creating and delivering comprehensive documentation, and coordinating with QA teams to ensure smooth project delivery.
 Focused on improving the quality and consistency of front-end ATM application updates.

 ## Education